Section I independent school — the platform drafts your pack | EHCP Clarity

 School fees including all add-ons (lunch, after-school, transport, residential element if applicable).
 Get this in writing from the school.

-Place value at the LA's proposed school plus any additional support specified in Section F. Plus transport.
-Plus any therapeutic input the LA would need to commission.
+Place value at the local authority's proposed school plus any additional support specified in Section F. Plus transport.
+Plus any therapeutic input the local authority would need to commission.

 Cost difference